mmallmann/masterreload/README.md

 s.show()
 ```

-Here instead you can kick the default session
+Here instead you can kick the default session (PYTHON):

 ```python
 import reload_master